hoangtn/mTADA/README.md

 A new version of the package will be updated soon.
 Please [email](mailto:hoangtannguyenvn@gmail.com) us, if you plan to use the new version.

+### License

+This project is licensed under GNU GPL v3.

 ### Citation

 **`mTADA` is a framework for identifying risk genes from de novo mutations in multiple traits**.
 Tan-Hoang Nguyen, Amanda Dobbyn, Ruth C. Brown, Brien P. Riley, Joseph Buxbaum, Dalila Pinto, Shaun M Purcell, Patrick F